YouriSio/firefly/README.md

 MATLAB.
 Furthermore, before running any scripts: open the project.
 This ensures that all `.m` files in subfolders are in the MATLAB path.

-**Warning**.
-Always add/rename/delete files using the Simulink project pane.
-This ensures that references to the file will be changed everywhere.